I-Dont-Remember/site/content/blog/creator-trapped-in-a-consumer-body.md

 This will be constantly evolving as I find out new ways to spend more time creating and less time consuming.

-\*_This quote is from an article that does not appear to be on his site any longer, 'The Single Most Important Career Question You Can Ask Yourself'_ [_https://robwalling.com_](https://robwalling.com "https://robwalling.com")
+[^1]: _This quote is from an article that does not appear to be on his site any longer, 'The Single Most Important Career Question You Can Ask Yourself'_ [_https://robwalling.com_](https://robwalling.com "https://robwalling.com")